A convergent finite element method for two-phase Stokes flow driven by surface tension: Consistency analysis

 \subsection{Geometric perturbation estimates}

-By change of variable, the following elementary lemmas quantifying the interface lift perturbation errors for bilinear forms are standard (cf. \cite[Lemma 4.2]{BL24FOCM} and \cite[Lemma 5.6]{Kov18}). \begin{lemma} Given $f_1,f_2\in H^{1}(\Ghsm)$ and their lifts $f_1^\ell,f_2^\ell\in H^{1}(\Gm)$, the following interface geometric perturbation estimates hold for all $(p, q)$ satisfying $1/p+1/q=1/2$:
+By a change of variables, the following elementary lemmas quantifying the interface lift perturbation errors for bilinear forms are standard (cf. \cite[Lemma 4.2]{BL24FOCM} and \cite[Lemma 5.6]{Kov18}). \begin{lemma} Given $f_1,f_2\in H^{1}(\Ghsm)$ and their lifts $f_1^\ell,f_2^\ell\in H^{1}(\Gm)$, the following interface geometric perturbation estimates hold for all $(p, q)$ satisfying $1/p+1/q=1/2$:

 and